Do you need a Chicago brain injury lawyer?

 - Inadequate stroke management: Most strokes are due to the sudden blockage of a brain artery with a clot.
 The injury to the brain from such a clot can be reduced, often substantially, if the stroke is recognized and treated within 4-6 hours of onset.
 Physicians must recognize a stroke and treat it within that 4-6 hour window.

-If your loved one has suffered brain damage, and you wonder if doctor or hospital error may have been one of the causes, contact the Chicago brain injury lawyers at Cirignani Heller & Harman LLP for a consultation with a physician doctor who can analyze the circumstances and advise you whether there is evidence of medical malpractice.
+If your loved one has suffered deprivation of oxygen and brain damage, and you wonder if doctor or hospital error may have been one of the causes, contact the Chicago brain injury lawyers at Cirignani Heller & Harman LLP for a consultation with a physician doctor who can analyze the circumstances and advise you whether there is evidence of medical malpractice.